Institute-wide Educational Activities

-This seminar series hosted by Snyder members holding endowed chairs features distinguished basic and clinician scientists at the top of their fields of research.
-Seminars are held on the last Friday of each month from September to June.
-Visiting speakers are also requested to meet with faculty members and trainees.
+This seminar series hosted by Snyder members holding endowed chairs, and features distinguished basic and clinician scientists at the top of their fields of research.
+Seminars are typically held once a month during the academic year (Sept – May).
+Visiting speakers often meet informally with faculty members and trainees.

 Snyder Research Day

 This annual event showcases research achievements of Snyder members in the preceding year.
 A keynote speaker is also invited.